cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 at the time of signing can be performed over a public but reliable channel.
 Moreover, the Coordinator is trusted to not perform a denial of service attack.
 To prevent denial-of-service attacks, the Coordinator is trusted to identify misbehaving participants and ideally abort the protocol in the event of an invalid signature.
+Aborting the protocol ensures that invalid signatures are not produced as output.

 FROST does not aim to achieve the following goals: